Skip to main content

 Service Providers

-We use third-party service providers for hosting (Vercel), database management (Supabase), email delivery (Resend), payment processing (Stripe), error monitoring (Sentry), and analytics.
+We use third-party service providers for hosting (Vercel), database management (Supabase), email delivery (Resend), inbound email (Mailgun), SMS delivery (Twilio), edge network and bot protection (Cloudflare), error monitoring (Sentry), and analytics.
 These providers have access to your information only to perform services on our behalf and are obligated to maintain its confidentiality.
+A complete sub-processor list with each vendor's purpose appears in the Sub-Processors section below.

 Business Partners and Affiliates